bioconda/bioconda-utils/docs/source/developer/bulk.rst

    recipes they're used with, and bump the recipes' build numbers appropriately.
 Then push to bulk to rebuild all of those.

+See :ref:`merge-bulk` for next steps.

+.. _merge-bulk:

 Merging back to master
 ----------------------

-The goal on the bulk branch is to get all workers successfully passing, such that there is nothing to do in the PR where bulk is merged into master.
+1. The goal on the bulk branch is to get all workers successfully passing, such that there is nothing to do in the PR where bulk is merged into master.
 This may require adding recipes to the ``build-fail-blacklist`` to skip building them.

+2. Merge the master branch into the bulk branch, dealing with any conflicts as needed.

+3. Merge the bulk branch into the master branch.

+4. Ensure that ``bioconda-common/common.sh`` points to the same version of bioconda-utils that the ``bulk`` branch has been using.

+5. Compile a list of packages that have been skipped or blacklisted during the bulk migration, and open a new issue to ask for help from the community.

 Notes on working with bulk branch
 ---------------------------------